 Anti-Aliasing: Low

-Anti-Aliasing takes a heavy hit at performance.
+Anti-aliasing takes a heavy hit at performance.
 Turn it to Low to get the most performance in Halo Infinite.
 However, if jagged edges on textures bother you a lot, turn Anti-Aliasing up a bit.

 Texture Filtering: Low